zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 >	- Static Batching

 You will probably need to:
+>	- Backup your project before applying.
 >	- Optimize without Static objects
 >	- Remove the 'static' option on affected objects
 >	- Optimize using LODs

+Please make a backup of your project before applying this system to your project.
+I will not be held responsible if you didn't backup and anything will ruin your project.

 # Changelog
 ```